Exciting, scary, overwhelming… putting your surrogacy into words that others can understand can be really, really, hard.

 It’s perfectly okay to tell people that you’re uncomfortable answering certain questions.
 Saying something like “I don’t feel like that’s appropriate to discuss” or “I’m not comfortable talking about that” are both really acceptable ways to set the boundaries on a conversation.
 If you’re feeling uncomfortable, or someone continues to press you for information after you’ve clearly told them you’d rather not, walk away.
 Just because you’ve chosen to be a surrogate doesn’t mean that you have to put your wellbeing on the line to satisfy another’s curiosity.

 Take care of yourself, and the baby, first

 Ultimately, what matters right now is the health and safety of yourself and the baby.
 Do the things that make you happy and enrich your own life.
 People will always judge- even if they mean well.
 Don’t forget how wonderful you are and how grateful the parents of the child will be.
-Infertility is a very hard situation to deal with and just like any other healthcare provider, you are putting your life on hold to improve another’s.
+Infertility is a very hard situation to deal with (which could even cause depression among other feelings) and just like any other healthcare provider, you are putting your life on hold to improve another’s.
 If you feel burnt out or alone, try contacting your agency or setting up an appointment to talk to the people involved in your process.
 Remember that you have a support team and lean on them if need be.

 The journey of surrogacy is something that is exceptionally special and very personal.
 So it can oftentimes be difficult to not only be able to explain what it’s like, but also hard for others to understand.
 Just remember that in the end- this journey is about the health and happiness of the child, and it belongs to you and the intended parents alone.